Skip to content

 What is a component ?

-A component is a class that extends the FComponent class.
+A component extends the FComponent class.
 It represents an object in a scene, will be rendered, updated, and interacted with.

 It is mainly composed of the following attributes :

-• transform : The position, rotation, and scale of the object.
+• transform : The position, rotation, and scale of the component.
+It can be accessed and modified using getters and setters.

-• collider : (optional) The collider of the object, used for physics interactions.
+• collider : (optional) The collider of the component, used for physics interactions.

-• sensor : (optional) The sensor of the object, used for detecting and emitting collisions events.
+• sensor : (optional) The sensor of the component, used for detecting and emitting collisions events.

 And the following methods :

-• onFrame : Called every frame by the Scene to update the component.
+• frame : Called every frame by the Scene to update the component.

-• initCollider : Initialize the collider of the object.
+• initCollider : Initialize the collider of the component.

-• initSensor : Initialize the sensor of the object.
+• initSensor : Initialize the sensor of the component.

 Creating a component